Jordan Z. Marks

 Submit the completed application and necessary information at any of our available office locations linked below.

-For assistance with completing the form, only our staff at the San Diego Assessor Main Office can assist:
+For assistance with completing the form, only our staff at the Kearny Mesa Office can assist:

 According to Revenue and Taxation Code Section 70.5(a) and (c)(3), "disaster" refers to a significant misfortune or calamity in an area that the Governor subsequently declares to be in a state of disaster as a result of that misfortune or calamity.